 Allison is a jack of (almost) all trades.
 We have been lucky to have her with us and watch her grow in her skills over the years.
 This talented girl has trained with us to reach her goal of becoming a technician.
 After much hard work and determination, she has met that goal.
 It takes a lot to be a Grand Paws technician!
-She and her boyfriend, Nick now have 4 kitties, Ricky, Roscoe, Schitzo and Ziggy.
-She is the ultimate cat lover.
+She has 4 kitties, Ricky, Roscoe, Schitzo and Ziggy and is the ultimate cat lover.
 Just ask to see pictures of them and she will be happy to oblige.
 When Allison is not working, she tries to spend time in the kitchen, whipping up vegan recipes and then works those calories off by being on the trails hiking (when the temperatures aren't too high).
-She also love yoga and uses it a relaxation.
-She's anything but boring and we love having her smart, witty, personality with us.
+She also loves yoga and uses it as a relaxation technique.
+She's anything but boring and we love her smart, witty personality!

 After a trip back to the states, she decided she wanted to stay and took a job at the National Zoo in Washington, D.C.
 She then decided to move back to Arizona and returned to work at the World Wildlife Zoo after that she transferred to the Phoenix Zoo and worked as a Senior Keeper.
 Whew!
 That's a lifetime of work right there!
 That's where Grand Paws comes in.
 She has been with us since 2015 and we are lucky to have her and all of her experience.

 Meet Kat.
 Kat started with us as a technician in December of 2016.
 She began her work in veterinary medicine while she was in high school, took a few years off and then jumped right back in.
 Although she leads a pretty quiet life with her boyfriend, her teenage son, 3 cats, 1 dog and 2 tortoises; there is more than meets the eye with this girl.
-At night and on the weekends, she's the lead singer in a local band and is a pretty accomplished pool player.
+At night and on the weekends, she's the lead singer in a local band and is an accomplished pool player.
 In 2015 she made it to the BCA Nationals in Las Vegas, which is the largest pool tournament in the world.
-Next time you're in, maybe she'll belt out a tune for you.

 Marquelle is a true, native Arizonian.
 She has lived here her entire life and we have been lucky to have her as a receptionist at Grand Paws since 2016.
 Her quirky, off-beat humor just adds to our funny crew.
 She loves to spend time outdoors hiking, biking,canoeing and traveling with her boyfriend and her dog Dakota.
 She enjoys everything from exploring Alaska to visiting farmer's markets on her days off.
 She shares her home with her cat, Charlotte who often supervises while Marquelle cooks and does yoga.
-Her adventurous spirit leads her to fly away to different places with her boyfriend who is a pilot.
-You'll have to ask her about it the next time you're in.
+Her adventurous spirit leads her to fly away to different places with her boyfriend .